 So if users of a service don’t stream very much, the “per-stream rate” is higher.
 But the problem is that streaming more means people like the product and will continue to pay for music (and drive streams and money to a wider array of artists).
 If you stream very little, you are less likely to continue being a Premium subscriber, which means less money for artists.

-Spotify offers the most engaging service where users stream more each month.
-That’s why Spotify has been able to grow its subscriber base and have the highest total payouts by far: $10B+ in 2024, up 10x from a decade ago.
+The most active music listeners are on Spotify, and that engagement is what drives the economics of streaming.That’s why Spotify has the highest total payouts by far: $11B+ in 2025, up 10x from 2014.
 Everyone in the industry should want more streams per user as opposed to less.